oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 The Centralized Config Providers in this module use the [OCI SDK Authentication Methods](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdk_authentication_methods.htm) to provide authorization and authentication to the Object Storage, Database Tools Connection and Vault services.
-The user can provide an optional parameter `AUTHENTICATION` (case-ignored) which is mapped with the following Credential Class.
+The user can provide an optional parameter `AUTHENTICATION` (case-ignored), and its values are also parsed case-insensitively.
+It is mapped with the following Credential Class.

 <table>
 <thead><tr>